MingFei2001/wallpaper/README.md

 Clone this repo and have it all in one command

-> mostly grab from reddit so don't ask me the source
+> Grab most of my wallpaper from all corners of reddit so don't ask me for source